Completions

 How is this different from NewsAPI or GNews?

-Which sources are supported on day one?
+Which sources are supported at launch?

 How does relevance filtering work?

-What is crisis-signal detection?
+What is crisis detection?

-How does this compose with per-location-event-ingestion?
+How does this fit with the local events feed?

 What is the freshness window?